ecarriger/ClubWebsite/README.md

 # Mighty Knights' Chess Club
-This website is a portfolio project I designed and developed to demonstrate what I was learning about web developmenet and responsive design.
+This website is a portfolio project I designed and developed to demonstrate what I was learning about web development and responsive design.
 I created a high fidelity design and  spec sheet using Figma, then coded the site using HTML and CSS.

 ## Technology and Tools
 * HTML